-Based on the content mentioned in Section 3.1, we generate market data using the classic SVM model: a combination of the Heston model and white noise.
+\paragraph{Problem Setting} Based on the content mentioned in Section 3.1, we generate market data using the classic SVM model: a combination of the Heston model and white noise.
 The Heston model is the most famous and popular among SVM models.
-We discretize Heston process for Monte Carlo simulation and provide the joint distribution of stock prices at moments $t_1$ and $t_2$, as well as the volatility of stock prices at moment $t_1$.
+We discretize the Heston process for Monte Carlo simulation and provide the joint distribution of stock prices at times $t_1$ and $t_2$, as well as the volatility of stock prices at time $t_1$.
 We present the Heston model

 where $\lambda$ is the speed of reversion of $V_t$ to its long-term mean $\bar{v}$.
 Additionally, to ensure that the volatility remains strictly positive, we assume the Feller condition \cite{karlin1981second}, that is $\frac{2\lambda \bar{v}}{\eta^2} >1$.

 During the numerical experiments, we aim to convert the simulated data generated by the Heston model into a three-dimensional joint probability distribution.
 Here, we generate a three-dimensional grid and place the previous simulated data within it, recording the number of points in each grid cell as the probability density.
 At the same time, we take the center point of each grid cell to represent the point in the discrete probability.
-This way, we obtain a discretized distribution $(S_{t_1},S_{t_2},v_{t_1})$ of the Heston model as the reference measure $Q$ (See Figure \ref{image:RefM-Q}).
+This way, we obtain a discretized distribution $(S_{t_1},S_{t_2},v_{t_1})$ of the Heston model as the reference measure $Q$ (see Figure \ref{image:RefM-Q}).

-Subsequently, to generate market data, we add some white noise to the base Heston model.
-The reason for adding noise is to simulate that real market data distributions cannot be directly fitted by the Heston model.
-The market data will demonstrate the distributions of stock prices and volatilities at various moments.
-We add different levels of white noise to each dimension of the data generated by the Heston model, creating three new arrays with market randomness.
-Considering the width of the grid, here we choose the appropriate coefficients $(\sigma_1,\sigma_2,\sigma_3)$.
-In fact, the noised marginal distributions can be written as
+To simulate realistic market data, we perturb the outputs of the base Heston model by adding independent white noise.
+This addition accounts for the fact that real-world market distributions cannot be perfectly captured by the Heston dynamics alone.
+The resulting data better reflect the statistical uncertainties present in observed financial markets, particularly in the distributions of asset prices and volatilities at different time points.

+Specifically, we introduce noise with different magnitudes in each dimension of the simulated data—corresponding to \( S_{t_1} \), \( S_{t_2} \), and \( v_{t_1} \)—to obtain three randomized samples incorporating market variability.
+The noise levels are controlled by coefficients \( (\sigma_1, \sigma_2, \sigma_3) \), chosen appropriately based on the grid resolution.
+The resulting marginal distributions used in the calibration are then given by: